bitfinance-ecosystem/staking-dashboard/frontend/README.md

 ### Yarn

-Yarn is a JS package manager we use to manage Lunie's dependencies.
+Yarn is a JS package manager we use to manage BitFinance's staking dashboard dependencies.
 Download it [here](https://yarnpkg.com/lang/en/docs/install).

 ### Docker

-To run a local tesnet for Lunie you will need [Docker](https://www.docker.com/) installed.
+To run a local tesnet for staking dashboard you will need [Docker](https://www.docker.com/) installed.
 You can download it [here](https://www.docker.com/get-docker).

 ### Docker compose

-To build the SSL certificates needed by Lunie you also will need [Docker Compose](https://docs.docker.com/compose/) installed.
+To build the SSL certificates needed by staking dashboard you also will need [Docker Compose](https://docs.docker.com/compose/) installed.
 You can find installation instructions for your platform [here](https://docs.docker.com/compose/install/).

 ### Ledger Cosmos App